 2023 Institute on Teaching and Learning for Campus-wide Interfaith Excellence

-Through the generous support of the Lilly Endowment Inc., if accepted, all costs will be covered for the 2022 Institute and pre-Institute workshop.
-In addition, campuses will be eligible for a $3,000 grant to implement their action plan back on campus.
-After the Institute, campus teams will continue to receive guidance from IFYC and AAC&U and will connect with the broader network of schools that have attended the Institutes.
+Through the generous support of the Lilly Endowment Inc. all costs are covered for the 2023 Institute and pre-Institute workshop participants.
+In addition, accepted campuses will be eligible for a $3,000 grant to implement their action plans in the year following the Institute.
+After the Institute, campus teams will continue to receive guidance from Interfaith America and AAC&U and will connect with the broader network of institutions that have participated in previous Institutes.

 Who Should Attend?